SethuVignesh/Astro/README.md

  In the main Channel selection screen, constant string value is used as a event list sample json data.

  ### Libraries used
-com.github.armcha:LuseenBottomNavigation:1.8.2 for navigation
+com.github.armcha:LuseenBottomNavigation:1.8.2 for navigation,
-devs.mulham.horizontalcalendar:horizontalcalendar:1.1.7 for Date selection com.squareup.picasso:picasso:2.5.2 for image loading
+devs.mulham.horizontalcalendar:horizontalcalendar:1.1.7 for Date selection, com.squareup.picasso:picasso:2.5.2 for image loading.